bnikolaus/CurseOfStrahdNotes/Character.md

 - Clanger
 - wadyasay - say again
 - Whinger -

-- woofa - dog
+# Common
+- Howzat = how is that
 - Deliver the goods
 - Keep on talking even if you've gotta make it up!
+- Blimey
+- cheers mate
+- Pansy
+- fair go - agree too something

+# People
 - Not the sharpest knife in the drawer.
+- a stubbie short of a six pack = someone crazy

+# Things
+- woofa - dog

 # Good
-- best thing since sliced bread - good
+- best thing since sliced bread
 - Bonza
--

 # Bad
 - Flamin' Hell
+- Up a gumtree